firstdraft/appdev-lessons/lessons/string-lesson.md

 "hi" +(" there") # => "hi there"
 ```

 Wild!
-And, as we learned earlier when we were introduced to the `p` method, Ruby also allows you to omit the parentheses around arguments if you want to; so this can be further shortened to:
+And, as we learned earlier when we were [introduced to the `p` method](https://learn.firstdraft.com/lessons/8#make-the-invisible-visible){:target="_blank"}, Ruby also allows you to omit the parentheses around arguments if you want to; so this can be further shortened to:

 ```ruby
 "hi" + " there" # => "hi there"
 ```

 Now this is really starting to look familiar!
 It's a lot like the calculator language, actually.
-Developer happiness, indeed.
+[Developer happiness](https://learn.firstdraft.com/lessons/8#developer-happiness){:target="_blank"}, indeed.

 ```ruby
 a = "Hello"